EnigmaCurry/curlbomb/README.md

 ### TLS / SSL security

-For extra security, you can enable TLS with --ssl:
+For extra security, you can enable TLS with `--ssl`:

     echo "PASSWORD=hunter2 run_my_server" | curlbomb --ssl /path/to/cert.pem